simonskodt/computer-systems-performance/01partitioning/README.md

 | Count-then-move | First counts elements, then moves them to final positions in two phases |
 | Parallel Buffers | Uses separate buffer spaces for each thread to avoid conflicts |

+> [!NOTE]
+> We choose to implement the independent and the concurrent output.

 ## How to Run

 - To compile the project: `make`
-- To compile and run the project: `.scripts/run.sh` with additional flags.
+- To compile and run the project: `scripts/run.sh` with additional flags.

   Usage: `./partition <algorithm> <n_tuples> <n_hash_bits> <n_threads>`
   - `algorithm`:   'ind' for independent or 'con' for concurrent